In Our Search for the Best Cordless Jigsaw, We Discover Several Great Options

-Best Jigsaw Blades
+Best Cordless Jigsaw Blades

 Cut quality comes down to the blade—so we wanted to start there.
 You have a lot of choices when it comes to choosing the best jigsaw blades.
-We consistently turn to Bosch thanks to their deep history of both jigsaw and blade development.
+We consistently turn to Bosch thanks to its deep history of both jigsaw and blade development.
 They have a full range of standard and specialty blades to cover just about anything you might ask your jigsaw to do.
 For an excellent general-purpose set, check out Bosch’s 10-piece wood and metal blade set (T5002).

 - 11–14 TPI basic metal cutting blades (2)